 - Delayed ripening of fruit or uneven ripening

 - Distorted leaf growth, including twisted leaf tips

 - Twig and bud death

 If you’re wondering how to treat rugose mosaic disease in your cherry trees, unfortunately the answer is that you cannot.
 You can manage this disease, though, and prevent its spread.
 The best way to manage it is to avoid the disease in the first place.
 Use cherry trees with rootstock that has been certified as disease-free.

 To manage the disease if you see signs of it, remove the affected trees as soon as possible.
 This is the only surefire way to get the disease out of your orchard or garden.
-You can also keep weeds and cover on the ground well-mowed to prevent the buildup of a thrip population, but this many only have a minimal effect on preventing the spread of the virus.
+You can also keep weeds and groundcovers well-mowed to prevent the buildup of a thrip population, but this may only have a minimal effect on preventing the spread of the virus.